Kawhi Leonard Rumors: New Team ‘Generating Buzz’ As Potential Destination

 “The Toronto Raptors also generated buzz as a potential destination for Leonard,” Bontemps writes.
 “With LeBron James out of the Eastern Conference, perhaps Raptors President of Basketball Operations Masai Ujiri is willing to swing for the fences and move DeMar DeRozan or Kyle Lowry in such a deal.”

 Unlike the 76ers and Celtics, the Raptors don’t possess a bevy of assets to swing a Leonard trade.
-While shipping out DeRozan or Lowry in addition to other pieces likely would get a deal done, it also would leave Toronto in a jam, as Leonard wouldn’t have a strong enough supporting cast to compete for an Eastern Conference title.
+While shipping out DeRozan or Lowry in addition to other pieces likely would get a deal done, it would also leave Toronto in a jam, as Leonard wouldn’t have a strong enough supporting cast to compete for an Eastern Conference title.

 But given the postseason shortcomings the Raptors have experienced the past few seasons, the franchise might be trying to shake things up.
 And if Leonard returns to the star two-way player he was pre-injury, he might be worth the investment.